cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 - ***Slashing Warranty***: If the provider Staking module receives a request to slash a validator `val` that misbehaved at time `t`, then it slashes the amount of tokens `val` had bonded at time `t` except the amount that has already completely unbonded.

-- ***Evidence Provision***: If a consumer chain receives valid evidence of misbehavior in a block `B`, then it MUST submit it to the consumer CCV module in the same block `B`.
+- ***Evidence Provision***: If a consumer chain receives a valid evidence of misbehavior in a block `B`, then it MUST submit it to the consumer CCV module in the same block `B`.
   > **Note**: What constitutes a valid evidence of misbehavior depends on the type of misbehavior and it is outside the scope of this specification.